Marco-Puig/FloatEngine/README.md

 Supports: Vulkan, OpenGL, Metal, and DirectX11

-Capable of 2D and Light 3D Rendering.
+Capable of 2D and Basic 3D Rendering.

 Recommended for 2D/2.5D Games